jstmcneil/Github-Action/Teamcity-Setup/README.md

 ### Import Project

 ### Manually Add Steps
 There are several pages that need to be setup for the given build-step/project: _version-control settings_, _build-steps_, _failure-conditions_, and _parameters_.
+The below steps show all the required information for each of these settings.
 #### Version Control Settings
 Connect the VCS-Root that houses all of your CloudFormation templates.
 The scan will check all CloudFormation scripts in this repository for issues.
 Set up the root as you normally would.